-- 4. The physical examination portion of the examination will be done using trainers, and will not involve the actors themselves.
-You will be told the pertinent positives related to the physical examination. - 5.
-Once the examination has been completed, you will be asked to provide a differential diagnosis based on your findings, having completed a history and physical examination. - 6.
-You will then be asked to provide the details of your work-up, related to your differential diagnosis.
-This should include all relevant laboratory and radiologic testing.
-You will be given the results of those tests, to further narrow down your diagnosis. - 7.
-Having established a diagnosis, you will be asked to describe your initial treatment plans, including NPO status, IV fluids, antibiotics, etc. - 8.
-Having completed these steps, you will be given a final scenario, now that the diagnosis has been established, and provide the details of more guided therapy (e.g. going to the OR, percutaneous drainage, etc.) - 9.
-You will be observed during this process by a surgeon remotely, who will be located in the video room of the simulation center, and who will be grading you based on your ability to do steps 1-8. - 10.
-An in-person discussion of your performance will take place at the conclusion of your session, to include the observer and the student.
+- 2. In addition to the HPI, you will be expected to do a complete history of the patient, including eliciting a past medical history, past surgical history, medications and allergies, as well as a family and social history. - 3.
+The physical examination will be done using the actors themselves.
+The actors have been trained to mimic the pertinent physical exam findings. - 4.
+Once the examination has been completed, you will be asked to provide a differential diagnosis based on your findings.
+At first, this will take the form of relating to the actor what you think are the most likely diagnoses, as well as what the initial stages of the workup will be. - 5.
+Once you have finished speaking to the patient, you will be directed to the computer, to answer a series of questions related to the case.
+This will include providing the details of your work-up related to your differential diagnosis, as well as the differential itself.
+The workup should include all relevant laboratory and radiologic testing.
+You will then be given the results of those tests, to further narrow down your diagnosis. - 6.
+Having established a diagnosis, you will be asked to describe your initial treatment plans, including NPO status, IV fluids, antibiotics, etc. - 7.
+Having completed these steps, you will be given a variety of clinical scenarios, now that the diagnosis has been established, and provide the details of more guided therapy (e.g. going to the OR, percutaneous drainage, etc.) - 8.
+You will be observed during this process by a surgeon, who will be located in the video room of the simulation center, and who will be grading you based on your ability to do the simulated history and exam, as well as provide appropriate answers on the quiz following your examination of the patient.

+An in-person discussion of your performance will take place at the conclusion of your session, to review your performance in all parts of the exam.